 - Start by prepping the carrots.
 Wash the carrots, give them a scrub and peel them if desired (or leave the peel on if you want them to look more “rustic”).
 Cut off the stems and cut the carrots into even sized wedges.
 If you are using small heirloom carrots or baby carrots you can leave them whole.

 - Make the sauce.
 In a saucepan combine the honey, butter or ghee, garlic, thyme, coriander and chili powder and bring the sauce to a very gentle simmer.
 Leave it to cook for a few minutes so that the dissolves into the sauce.

-- Arrange the carrots in a large baking dish, pour the sauce overtop and give them a toss so that they are well coated in the sauce.
+- Arrange the carrots in a single layer in a large baking dish, pour the sauce overtop and give them a toss so that they are well coated in the sauce.
 Transfer to the oven to roast for 20 minutes.
 So easy!

 Tips for making these easy Roasted Carrots:

 - Be sure to use a large baking dish that allows the carrots to be spaced out evenly without overlapping. this will help to ensure that they caramelize and brown when roasting rather than steam.

 - Don’t skip flipping the carrots half way through roasting, this really helps them to brown evenly on both sides and ensures they are well coated in the sticky sauce

 - Keep an eye on the carrots while they broil to ensure that they don’t burn, it should take no longer than 3 minutes for them to brown.